build-on-aws/content/tutorials/ec2-mac/02-connect-to-an-ec2-mac-instance/index.md

 ---
-title: "Connect to an EC2 Mac instance"
+title: "Connect to an Amazon EC2 Mac instance"
 description: "Learn how to remotely connect to an EC2 Mac instance"
 tags:
     - mac